gitupmak/Analytic-Vidhya-Job-A-Thon-Aug-2022/README.md

 CTR =   No. of users who clicked on at least one of the CTA / No. of emails delivered

+Objective:
 We have to build a machine learning-based approach to predict the CTR of an email campaign.

-CTR depends on multiple factors like design, content, personalization, etc.

-The training set consist of following columns:
+CTR depends on multiple factors like design, content, personalization, etc. The training set consist of following columns:

 Variable - Description